lefterisss/portfolio/README.md

 After fitting the model, diagnostic checks were performed:</br>
 **1. Residual Analysis**</br>
-Standardized residuals were used to detect outliers</br>
+Standardized residuals were used to detect outlier.s</br>
-Observations with |residual| > 2 were considered problematic
+Observations with |residual| > 2 were considered problematic.

 **2. Leverage**</br>
-Measures how far an observation is from the mean of predictors</br>
+Measures how far an observation is from the mean of predictors.</br>
-High leverage points can disproportionately affect the model
+High leverage points can disproportionately affect the model.

 **Threshold used:**